Gonzaga, Big Ten continue to dominate Top 25; Wisconsin 6th - WHIZ News

 Florida State was the best-ranked team from the ACC at No. 18.
 Duke held steady at No. 20, and Virginia tumbled to No. 23 with Virginia Tech right behind, giving the conference four teams squeezed into the Top 25.

-No. 21 Oregon was the only team from the Pac-10.
+No. 21 Oregon was the only team from the Pac-12.
 The Ducks climbed four spots after pushing their winning streak to six.

 FALLING OUT